 Gum disease will get progressively worse without proper treatment.
 So, don’t wait–schedule an appointment with a Lakewood dentist to discuss your non-surgical gum disease treatment options now.
 Our team is always ready to help you get the healthy teeth and gums you deserve!

-To schedule an appointment at Lakewood Dental Group, new and existing patients can message us online, or they can call our Dallas dental office at (214) 827-1885.
+To schedule an appointment at Lakewood Dental Group, new and existing patients can schedule an appointment online, or they can call our Dallas dental office at (214) 827-1885.